-Deciding on the theme, decor and style of an 18th birthday party can be tough.
-They are still your kid, but this is their debut into adulthood and it is time to transition to a party that is a little more grown-up.
+Deciding on the theme, decor, and style of a 18th birthday party can be tough.
+They are still your kid, but this is their debut into adulthood, and it is time to transition to a party that is a little more grown-up.
 There’s a formula for doing young child birthday parties, a few party games, some cake, and a few goodie bags usually do the trick.
 But a 18th birthday is something special.
 Your teen is taking their first steps into adulthood and will probably want a party to match.

 It Is Time for a Grown-Up Party

-Unless you are going the surprise party route, be sure to clear your plans with your child and involve him in the planning.
+Unless you are going the surprise party route, be sure to clear your plans with your child and involve them in the planning.
 Here are five 18th birthday party possibilities to help get your creativity going.

 A Surprise Party

 A surprise party is always a fun and relatively easy option.
 The trick is keeping it a surprise!
 Enlist the help of a couple of your child’s friends to assemble a great guest list, choose a location and get your child to the designated location at the appointed time.

 Maybe throw in an at-home taco bar or panini buffet to make the party a little more special.